Man pulled from the sea after being spotted by motorist in Kinsale

-A man in his 60s was last night in a critical condition in Cork University Hospital last night after beiing pulled from the sea in Kinsale, Co Cork.
+A man in his 60s was last night in a critical condition in Cork University Hospital last night after being pulled from the sea in Kinsale, Co Cork.

 The man was rescued after a motorist spotted him face down in the water.